Border Heeler - Dog Breed Info, Temperament & Facts

 The Australian Cattle Dog’s origins can be traced back to the early 1800s when Australian ranchers crossbred Collie-type dogs with local dingos to create a breed that excelled at herding and protecting sheep.
 On the other hand, the Border Collie’s ancestors were larger shepherd breeds brought to England by Roman invaders in the first century.
 These breeds were later crossed with spitz-type dogs brought by the Vikings.

 Ahead, we look at Border Heeler dog breed, its history, personality, pros and cons of owning an Border Heeler, characteristics, and must-know facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Border Heelers!

 Dog Breed Border Heeler